vanHeemstraSystems/building-intelligent-cloud-applications/300/300/200/600/300/README.md

-# 300 - Get the URL of an HTTP triggered function in Azure
+# 300 - Add a Function to your Project

 Following the instructions at https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cin-process&pivots=programming-language-python

-To call an HTTP-triggered function from a client, you need the URL of the function when it's deployed to your function app.
-This URL includes any required function keys.
-You can use the extension to get these URLs for your deployed functions.
-If you just want to run the remote function in Azure, [use the Execute function now](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cin-process&pivots=programming-language-python#run-functions-in-azure) functionality of the extension.

-1. Select F1 to open the command palette, and then search for and run the command **Azure Functions: Copy Function URL**.

-2. Follow the prompts to select your function app in Azure and then the specific HTTP trigger that you want to invoke.
+You can add a new function to an existing project by using one of the predefined Functions trigger templates.
+To add a new function trigger, select F1 to open the command palette, and then search for and run the command **Azure Functions: Create Function**.
+Follow the prompts to choose your trigger type and define the required attributes of the trigger.
+If your trigger requires an access key or connection string to connect to a service, get it ready before you create the function trigger.

-The function URL is copied to the clipboard, along with any required keys passed by the ```code`````` query parameter.
-Use an HTTP tool to submit POST requests, or a browser for GET requests to the remote function.

-When the extension gets the URL of functions in Azure, it uses your Azure account to automatically retrieve the keys it needs to start the function.
-[Learn more about function access keys](https://learn.microsoft.com/en-us/azure/azure-functions/security-concepts#function-access-keys).
-Starting non-HTTP triggered functions requires using the admin key.
+The results of this action depend on the Python model version.
+We choose v2:

+New function code is added either to the **function_app.py** file (the default behavior) or to another Python file you selected.